 - Functional—performed for medical reasons, such as vision obstruction

-- Cosmetic—performed to achieve a more youthful appearance
+- Cosmetic—performed to achieve a more youthful or alert appearance

-Functional upper blepharoplasty is done to improve your vision by removing excess tissue above the eye; surplus skin on upper eyelids can interfere with peripheral vision.
+Functional upper blepharoplasty is done to improve your vision by removing excess tissue above the eye as surplus skin this can interfere with peripheral vision.
 Because of this, your insurance may provide coverage for this type of surgery.
 However, insurance won’t cover an upper eyelid lift done for cosmetic purposes.

-With age, the fat around the eye can protrude into the eyelid and cause it to appear puffy as it obscures the natural crease in the eyelid, which might cause you to seek this procedure for cosmetic reasons and to appear more youthful and more alert.
+With age, the fat around the eye can protrude into the eyelid and cause it to appear puffy as it obscures the natural crease in the eyelid, which might cause you to seek this procedure for cosmetic reasons.
+Correcting these fat bulges can significantly brighten and refresh the eye area.

 A more youthful appearance is the result of surgery to the upper eyelid, which removes sagging skin, muscle, and protruding fat from the upper eyelids.
-While providing a younger-looking appearance, vision may also be improved by eliminating obstruction by excess skin.
+In addition to these de-aging benefits, your vision may also be improved by eliminating the obstruction caused by excess skin.

 How Is an Eyelid Lift Done?

 The incision itself is hidden in the natural crease of the eyelid.
-As we discuss below and in a related blog post, your surgeon will then remove the excess skin.
+As we discuss below and in a related blog post, your surgeon will then remove the surplus skin.

 How Long Does Upper Eyelid Surgery Take?